-Carrie Parker, EdD, researches a wide range of education reform issues, including educational equity, digital equity, and strategies to enhance STEM learning and teaching.
+Carrie Parker, EdD, leads research to improve programs and policies for all students, particularly culturally and linguistically diverse learners, including those with disabilities and English learners.
+She researches a wide range of education reform issues, including educational equity, technology integration, and strategies to enhance STEM learning and teaching.
 She has expertise in multiple research methodologies and statistical techniques, including survey development; secondary data analysis; descriptive and multivariate statistics; and quasi-experimental, mixed methods, and case study designs.

 Parker prioritizes collaborating with practitioners to align research questions with problems of practice and ensure research designs respond to the realities of student and teacher experiences.
 She focuses on identifying opportunity gaps and barriers to achievement for all students—particularly English learners and students with disabilities.
 Her work on culturally and linguistically diverse students provides new evidence on effective strategies to engage families, enhance learning through technology integration, and remove barriers to reaching English proficiency.